{{org_field_logo}}

 Environmental Cleaning and Disinfection

-Regular cleaning and sanitation of the service user’s environment will be prioritised:
+Regular cleaning and disinfection of the service user’s environment are a priority to prevent the spread of infections:

 Additional Measures During Outbreaks